What Is a Mesothelioma Prognosis?

 Early-stage mesothelioma that hasn’t spread is easier to treat than advanced-stage tumors.
 For early-stage patients, doctors recommend a multimodal treatment approach, which includes surgery followed by radiation, chemotherapy, or both.

-As mesothelioma spreads, there are fewer treatment options available, leading to a worse prognosis.
+As mesothelioma spreads, there are fewer treatment options available, leading to a prognosis that’s worse for the patient.
 The majority of mesothelioma patients are diagnosed at stage 3, often ruling out curative surgery.
-Cases of stage 4 mesothelioma have likely entered the lymphatic system and spread throughout large portions of the body.
+Cases of stage 4 mesothelioma have likely entered the lymphatic system and spread throughout much of the body.
 Some traditional treatment options are still available but are instead used to relieve pain and make patients more comfortable.